oeghaneyan/tfc-project-mgmt/README.md

 ## Solution

-As shown in this repo, create all projects with Terraform and have a tf output for the project id, share that output within the organization, then make a call to that output for the Project ID.
+As shown in this repo, create all projects with the tfe provider and tfe_project resource then have a tf output for the project id, share that output within the organization, then make a call to that output for the Project ID.

 ## Example of Leveraging Project ID Output